opencypher/cypherdb/src/content/docs/migrate/index.md

 ---
 title: Migrate your database
-description: "Export and import databases between different Kuzu versions using EXPORT/IMPORT DATABASE commands"
+description: "Export and import databases between different CypherDB versions using EXPORT/IMPORT DATABASE commands"
 ---

-You can migrate databases between different versions of Kuzu without manually writing DDL and COPY statements.
+You can migrate databases between different versions of CypherDB without manually writing DDL and COPY statements.
-To perform a migration, you would first export the database from an existing Kuzu version using the command `EXPORT DATABASE`.
+To perform a migration, you would first export the database from an existing CypherDB version using the command `EXPORT DATABASE`.
-Then, you would import this database into another Kuzu version using `IMPORT DATABASE`.
+Then, you would import this database into another CypherDB version using `IMPORT DATABASE`.

 ## Export database

-The `EXPORT DATABASE` command exports all the contents of a Kuzu database to the specified directory.
+The `EXPORT DATABASE` command exports all the contents of a CypherDB database to the specified directory.
-The command generates the following files under the `/path/to/export` directory, which are needed to import this database to a new Kuzu version:
+The command generates the following files under the `/path/to/export` directory, which are needed to import this database to a new CypherDB version:
 - `schema.cypher`: Contains the definitions of all node and edge tables.
 - `macro.cypher`: Includes the definitions of all macro functions.
 - `copy.cypher`: Contains `COPY FROM` statements for reimporting data.